mit-acl/dpgo/README.md

 make
 ```

 The built executables are located in directory build/bin.
-For a serialized demo of distributed PGO, run:
+For a serialized demo of distributed PGO on one of the benchmark datasets, move to the top-level directory and run:
 ```
 ./C++/build/bin/distributed-example 5 data/smallGrid3D.g2o
 ```